wl-lankin/letsencrypt-acme-dns/README.md

 };
 ```
 You have to add all domains you want to auto-update the certificates.

+`# service bind9 restart`

 ## 2. Edit VM with Letsencrypt installation